-Mr. Bronstein stated he was not familiar with that process because he does not pay with a debit card.
+Respondent stated he was not familiar with that process because he does not pay with a debt card.
 His payment is made directly to Lake Worth Utilities through the automatic bill pay process through his bank.
-He schedules the payment to be made, and it is deducted directly from his bank account without the use of a debit card.
-He stated the way Respondent pays, he would think the debit would be like a check and if the monies are deducted, he would think everything would have gone through with no problem.
-Mr. Bornstein stated this conversation between him and Respondent occurred while driving to Tallahassee.
+He schedules the payment to be made and it is deducted directly from his bank account without the use of a debit card.
+He stated the way Mayor Triolo pays, he would think the debit would be like a check and if the monies are deducted, he would think everything would have gone through with no problem.
+Respondent stated this conversation between him and Mayor Triolo was on the way up to Tallahassee.

-Mr. Bornstein stated when they got back to the Lake Worth, he dropped off Respondent at her home.
-A few minutes later, he received a telephone call from Respondent in which she stated her power had been cut off despite her making the payment.
+When they got back to the City, Respondent dropped off Mayor Triolo at her home.
+A few minutes later, he received a telephone call from her in which she stated her power had been cut off despite her making the payment.
 He stated he felt he needed to straighten this issue out due to extenuating circumstances.
 He advised the City's utilities process had been in transition since his tenure at Lake Worth, including the payment process.
 He said while the rules and regulations are clear, the actual process has produced some gray areas that needed to be addressed.

-Mr. Bornstein stated that he figured they had just gotten back from Tallahassee, the offices were closed, and this is something that could be dealt with in the morning.
-He was confident Respondent was not going to leave town and not make good on the bill if it was not actually already paid.
-He said that he either called or sent an email (he could not recall which one) to Donna Ryan-Ruiz, the Lake Worth Utilities Customer Service Manager regarding the situation and provided the Mayor's address.
-He figured Respondent would ensure everything was taken care of after the issue was resolved.
-Bornstein advised he later learned there was some form of "glitch" in the process which is why her payment was rejected.
+Respondent stated that he figured they had just gotten back from Tallahassee, the offices were closed, and this is something that could be dealt with in the morning.
+He was confident Mayor Triolo was not going to leave town and not make good on the bill if it wasn't actually already paid.
+He said he either called or sent an email (he could not recall which one) to Donna Ryan-Ruiz, the Lake Worth Utilities Customer Service Manager regarding the situation and provided the Mayor's address.
+He figured Mayor Triolo would ensure everything was taken care of after the issue was resolved.
+Respondent advised he later learned there was some form of "glitch" in the process which is why her payment was rejected.

-Mr. Bornstein reiterated at the time of the issue, he felt confident the information provided by Respondent was trustworthy enough to make this judgment call.
+Respondent reiterated at the time of the issue, he felt confident the information provided by Mayor Triolo was trustworthy enough to make this judgment call.
 He again felt the debit card was like a check and if you see money come out of your account, you assume the actual payment was made.
 He advised there was nothing in their policy that describes what procedures needed to be taken when dealing with a specific "glitch" in the system, so he felt comfortable making this call as he had done with other accounts.
-His aim was to be more customer-friendly when dealing with these types of issues.
+His aim was to be more customer friendly when dealing with these types of issues.

-Mr. Bornstein referenced a previous incident that was somewhat similar.
+Respondent referenced a previous incident that was somewhat similar.
 He stated there was an apartment complex near City Hall on Dixie Highway where the owner of the complex had not paid the utility bill.
 The tenants of the apartment complex had been paying their portion of the bill to the owner, who was then supposed to forward the payment to Lake Worth Utilities.
-Since the owner did not pay the bill, the tenants were faced with disconnection of service.
+Due to the owner not paying, the tenants were faced with disconnection of service.
 He stated some of the tenants were handicapped and others were veterans.
 Even in this case, he understood the policy states that if you do not pay the bill, your services will be disconnected.
-He felt the situation was unclear enough that he could step in and make the decision to continue service despite the non-payment of the bill, at least until they could find other means to resolve the issue.
+He felt the situation was unclear enough to where he could step in and make the call to continue service despite the non-payment of the bill, at least until they could find other means to resolve the issue.